 There are several approaches to Black Dome, one from Big Hollow Road and the second from Elmer Barnum Road over the peaks of Caudal, Camels Hump and finally summiting Thomas Cole Mountain before reaching Black Dome.
 Others include a side trip from the Escarpment Trail (north or south) or day hike over Blackhead from Big Hollow Road.
 The direct trail from Big Hollow Road provides the hiker with the least distance and climbing.

 Windham – Blackhead Range Wilderness

 The Blackhead Range, including Black Dome, is part of the Windham – Blackhead Range Wilderness.
 This wilderness area consists of 18,000 acres and is home to four 3,500 foot peaks and 9 additional peaks over 3,000 feet in elevation.
-This area provides wonderful day hiking and with two lean-tos, splendid backpacking., and a large state run campground which provides for a
+This area provides wonderful day hiking and with two lean-tos, designated campsites, and a large state run campground which provides for a splendid backpacking.

 Backpacker Magazine describes the Range this way when hiking the Escarpment Trail

 “Then there’s the irresistible temptation to sidetrack across the Blackhead Mountains to summit Black Dome and Thomas Cole Mountain.”

 The passing of years gives us a perspective on how nothing is permanent; the town of Maplecrest was originally named Big Hollow in 1794 and was a small community which was an industrious place for tanning, lumbering, and rock quarries.
 The name of Maple Crest was adopted in 1921 because of the large maple trees that dotted the landscape and lined Main Street.